ElfWebTeam/Hashmark-AI/README.md

 **Hashmark AI** is an AI-powered document notary built on the Hedera network.
 It lets anyone upload a file, pay per notarization in HBAR, and get a permanent, verifiable proof of existence.
-Each notarization is summarized by AI, recorded to Hedera File Service (HFS), and minted as a 1-of-1 NFT on Hedera Token Service (HTS).
+Each notarization is summarized by AI, recorded to Hedera File Service (HFS).
 All notarizations and agent-generated attestations stream in real time over Hedera Consensus Service (HCS).

 Live demo: [https://hashmark-ai.onrender.com](https://hashmark-ai.onrender.com)